best tricep workout

 1.)
 THE ‘BIG EXERCISE’ – PROGRESSIVE OVERLOAD

-Start by lying on a bench with the bar positioned across the pins, hands shoulderwidth apart on the bar with palms facing away from you.
+Start by lying on a flat bench with the bar positioned across the pins, hands shoulderwidth apart on the bar with palms facing away from you.
 Keeping your elbows tucked in close to the body, slowly lower the weight until the pins stop you, and then come back up returning to the start position.

 CLOSE GRIP PIN PRESS